FLop9S/FLop9S/README.md

 ### More about me

-- 🔭 Currently loooking for new horizons;
+- 🔭 Always learning and loooking for new horizons;

-- 💬 Ask me about anything, I would like to help or lern something new;
+- 💬 Always willing to help;

 - 👾 I like to learn programming languages, already know something, but keep on a growing road!
 <img width="24" src="https://www.flaticon.com/svg/static/icons/svg/2244/2244682.svg" alt="knows" />Who kwons everything?

-### We can reach each other:
+### You can reach me by the following:

 <a href="https://www.linkedin.com/in/fllucas/">
   <code><img alt="My linkedin" width="28" src="https://www.flaticon.com/svg/static/icons/svg/1384/1384046.svg" /></code>